 If you love coffee as much as we do, chances are you've briefly wondered how much coffee is too much.
-And chances are, you went right back to enjoying your cup of joe and nothing happened.
+And chances are, after cleaning out your Keurig, you went right back to enjoying your cup of joe and nothing happened.
 As have we, many times!
 But after we heard the tragic news about 16-year-old Davis Allen Cripe passing away from ingesting too much caffeine, we were heartbroken—and also a little worried.
 After all, Cripe died from an arrhythmia caused by caffeine overdose.

 How much coffee is too much?